mfincker/Mega-Map/docs/replicating-the-site.md

-# Replicating the NC COVID Support project
+# Replicating the Bay Community website

 Created by the Bay Community team.

-This code has been adapted from the [NC Covid Support repository](https://github.com/code-for-chapel-hill/NC-COVID-Support/), designed by [Code for Chapel Hill](http://www.codeforchapelhill.com/) part of [Code for America](https://www.codeforamerica.org/)
+This code has been adapted from the [NC Covid Support repository](https://github.com/code-for-chapel-hill/NC-COVID-Support/), designed by [Code for Chapel Hill](http://www.codeforchapelhill.com/) part of [Code for America](https://www.codeforamerica.org/).

 ## Introduction